 HMOs typically require their members to choose a primary care doctor who acts as their "gatekeeper" and coordinates their care.
 In addition, they often offer lower out-of-pocket costs in exchange for limiting members' access to providers outside the network.

-One of the biggest challenges concierge doctors face is the growth of HMOs.
-HMOs often require doctors to participate in their networks, typically requiring doctors to see a high volume of patients to maximize profits.
+One of the biggest challenges for the concierge medicine model in an HMO-dominated market is the growth of HMOs.
+HMOs often contract with doctors who agree to their terms, which may include managing a high volume of patients to maximize profits under the HMO's payment structure.

-Additionally, HMOs often limit the types of services and procedures that doctors can perform, which can be a major obstacle for concierge doctors who want to offer a wider range of services to their patients.
+Additionally, HMOs often limit the coverage for certain types of services and procedures that doctors can perform for HMO members, which can be a consideration for concierge doctors who want to offer a wider range of services to their patients (services which the concierge fee itself is designed to cover).

-Another challenge concierge doctors face is that HMOs typically reimburse them at a lower rate than other types of insurance plans.
-This can make it difficult for concierge doctors to maintain their practices, as they may not be able to cover the costs of providing comprehensive care to their patients.
+Another challenge that would arise if concierge doctors relied heavily on HMO reimbursement for services beyond the membership fee is that HMOs typically reimburse them at a lower rate than other types of insurance plans.
+This can make it difficult for concierge doctors to maintain their practices if they do not structure their fees and services appropriately to account for this, which is why the membership fee is critical.

 Despite these challenges, many concierge doctors are finding ways to adapt to the changing healthcare landscape.
-One solution is for concierge doctors to partner with HMOs to provide their patients with affordable care.
+One approach is for concierge doctors to clearly define their services covered by the membership fee, allowing patients with HMOs to use their concierge benefits for primary care and their HMO for external services like hospitalizations or specialist care according to their HMO's rules.

-Finally, concierge doctors can also focus on expanding their services and offering patients a more comprehensive range of treatments and procedures.
-This can mitigate the impact of HMOs on their practice while also helping to attract new patients and increase patient satisfaction.
+Finally, concierge doctors can also focus on expanding their services and offering patients a more comprehensive range of treatments and procedures covered by their membership fee.
+This can mitigate the impact of HMOs on their practice by providing distinct value not typically found in HMO-based primary care, while also helping to attract new patients and increase patient satisfaction.

-In conclusion, the impact of HMOs on concierge doctors has been significant, but it has also led to new opportunities for these doctors to adapt and evolve their practices.
+In conclusion, the impact of HMOs on concierge doctors has been significant, primarily in shaping the choices patients and doctors make regarding network participation and payment.
+It has also led to new opportunities for these doctors to adapt and evolve their practices.

-By working with HMOs, exploring alternative payment models, and expanding their services, concierge doctors can continue to provide personalized, comprehensive care to their patients while also overcoming the challenges posed by HMOs.
+By clarifying their value proposition, managing patient expectations regarding insurance use, exploring alternative payment models, and expanding their services, concierge doctors can continue to provide personalized, comprehensive care to their patients while also overcoming the challenges posed by the complexities of the broader healthcare system, including HMOs.

 In addition, concierge doctors can evolve their practices with the right approach and a commitment to quality care.